blueskyfish/simple-http-client/readme.md

 * Simple to configure
 * Simple to use for REST requests
 * No dependencies to other java libraries.
+* Simple to use in Android.
+* Simple to use in other java clients.

 There are some restriction: